mdaz78/mdaz78.github.io/_posts/2019-07-19-Starting-100-days-of-code.markdown

 be learning from the resources they suggest as well.
 For vim I am planning to start with [learnvimscriptthehardway](http://learnvimscriptthehardway.stevelosh.com/), then move on to practical vim and after that to modern vim both the books are by Drew Neil.
 I also plan to watch a vimcast every other day if I get time to do so.
+For doing data structures and algorithms I am planning to spend time solving problems on leetcode.

 I hope to blog about my learning every other weekend and hope to be regular with it.
 Fingers crossed.